thelinuxkid/linkins/README.rst

     linkins TARGET_DIR [TARGET_DIR ...]
 LINK_DIR

+TARGET_DIRs are processed in the ordered specified by the user.
-It also supports a number of optional arguments.
+Linkins also supports a number of optional arguments.
 To see all the supported options you can invoke the help menu::

     linkins --help